slaclab/pydm/docs/source/data_plugins/calc_plugin.rst

 * See https://docs.python.org/3/library/math.html for mathematical operations which can be used in the given expression.
 * NumPy is a valid library for the mathematical expression
 * Already established local variables can be used in a calc variable attribute, but it is not possible to create a local plugin variable inside a calc variable attribute.
+* The calc plugin is intended to be only one level deep and will break if a calc channel is set as a variable of another calc channel.